Remember those early days? You and your partner could never stop talking. You could spend hours together, just the two of you.

 You need to give some thought to the questions you are going to ask your husband/wife.
 As you know your partner pretty well, you know which topics are too sensitive or taboo.
 This exercise is meant to be fun and a chance to reconnect with each other.
 Be careful not to spoil the mood.

 You can choose the setting and ambiance to make the event more fun and enjoyable for both of you.
 There is no right or wrong way to do this.
 Just have some fun.

 11 fun interesting questions to ask your partner

 You can ask your wife/husband questions like these to get the conversation flowing.

 1. Do you like being married?

 This is an open-ended question that your partner may think of as a trick question.
-For the marriage to survive, your partner has to say “yes”.
+For a successful marriage, your partner has to say “yes”.
 Don’t allow such one-word answers.
 Ask them to continue to elaborate on the answer.